 Current marketplace wisdom says to you ‘Raise your standard of living by buying what you want and pay for it while you enjoy it,’ but the reality is that you may be sentencing yourself to a lower standard of living in the future.

-By borrowing to make a purchase and then paying only the minimum amount that is required each month, a person may be paying roughly three times as much as the cash price.
+By borrowing to make a purchase and then paying only the minimum amount that the creditor requires them to pay each month, the total price the borrower will pay may be roughly three times as much as the cash price, because of the interest they need to pay.
 Assume, for example, that a person pays an interest rate of about 18% to 20% on their credit cards and that they pay just the minimum amount that is required each month.
 By the time the balance is fully paid, they will have paid approximately three dollars for each dollar that they charged.

-People may think that going into debt will raise their standard of living, but over a period of years the interest charges will steadily reduce their ability to maintain their standard of living.
+People may think that going into debt will enable them to raise their standard of living, but over a period of years, the interest charges will steadily reduce their ability to even maintain their standard of living.

 A second reason why people go into debt is because they believe they will receive a big benefit from claiming an income tax deduction for the interest paid on certain types of loans.
-But, even if the interest is deductible, it will not be as beneficial as you may think.
-For instance, if you pay a combined federal and state income tax rate of about 33% for each additional dollar of taxable income, you will reduce your taxes no more than $33 for every $100 you pay in interest, assuming it is worthwhile for you to itemize rather than take a standard deduction.
-In other words, you will be paying about three dollars of interest for every one dollar by which you may be able to reduce your income taxes.
+However, even if the interest is fully deductible for income tax purposes, it will not be as beneficial as you may think.
+For instance, if you pay a combined federal and state income tax rate of about 30% for each additional dollar of taxable income, you will reduce your taxes no more than $30 for every $100 you pay in interest, assuming it is worthwhile for you to itemize rather than take a standard deduction.
+In other words, you will be paying more than three dollars of interest for every one dollar by which you may be able to reduce your income taxes.
 And, if your combined income tax rate is close to 20%, you will be able to reduce your taxes by no more than $20 for every $100 you pay in interest.

 A third reason why people go into debt is to avoid reducing their existing savings.
-However, by borrowing rather than using existing savings to pay with cash, you are almost certain to have less future savings than if you used the savings to pay down the debt faster.
+However, by borrowing rather than using existing savings to pay with cash that you already have, you are almost certain to have less future savings than if you use your existing savings to pay for what you purchase.
 This is because the costs of borrowing are almost always substantially higher than the rates that can be earned on savings.
-You don’t increase your wealth by paying 18% – and perhaps even more – on a debt while earning 3% or less on a savings account.
+You don’t increase your wealth by paying 18% – and perhaps even more – on a debt while earning 2% or less on a savings account.

 A fourth reason why people go into debt is to purchase items while they are on sale or before the prices of the items increase.
 However, even if there is a large discount on an item, it may not be prudent to incur debt to purchase it.
 For example, to justify the cost of using a credit card that charges interest at an annual percentage rate of 18%, you would need to realize a saving of more than 18% off the usual cost of the item, assuming you take two years or longer to completely pay the balance of the purchase price.
-And, the more time it takes you to pay off the balance of the purchase price, the greater the discount will need to be for you to realize a benefit from the sale.
+And, the more time it takes you to pay off the money you borrowed to make the purchase, the greater the discount you will need to realize a benefit from the sale.

 Incurring debt may be practical when it will enable a person to increase their earning power.
-For example, a student loan may enable a person to prepare for a job that will significantly increase their earning power.
-Another example is a loan for a car that is necessary to get a job or to get a better-paying job.
+For example, a student loan may enable a person to prepare for a job that will significantly increase his (or her) earning power.
+Another example is a loan for a car that is necessary to meet the requirements of a better-paying job (e.g., a job that necessitates a lot of travelling by car).

-Incurring debt isn’t imprudent if a person can borrow at a lower interest rate than the rate of return they are assured of earning on an investment.
-However, if there is uncertainty regarding either the return of the principal amount that will be invested or the earnings expected from the investment, incurring debt in such a situation would be risky and, therefore, imprudent.
+Incurring debt is not imprudent if a person can borrow at a lower interest rate than the rate of return they are assured of earning on an investment.
+However, if there is significant uncertainty regarding either the return of the principal amount that will be invested or the earnings expected from the investment, borrowing in such a situation would be risky and, therefore, imprudent.

 Incurring debt when there is an emergency may be reasonable.
-One such situation would be to pay the costs of visiting a seriously ill relative who lives a great distance away.
-Another such situation would be to pay the costs of major repairs for your car.
-But, it would be wiser to build an emergency savings fund in advance to pay for such emergencies.
+One such situation might be to pay the costs of visiting a seriously ill relative who lives a long distance away.
+Another such situation might be to pay the costs of major repairs for your car, so you can engage in work-related travel.
+Nevertheless, it would be wiser to build an emergency savings fund in advance so you do not need to borrow to pay for such emergencies.

 It is important to keep in mind that when credit is not used carefully, it often causes serious family problems.